ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

     pyenv deactivate
     ```

-- setting up a global pyenv python base
+- Setting up a global pyenv python base
-    - list all of the possible versions of python you can install `pyenv install --list` or to list all of them of a certain version `pyenv install 3.8`
+    - List all of the possible versions of python you can install `pyenv install --list` or to list all of them of a certain version `pyenv install 3.8`
-    - install a version of python `pyenv install 3.8.3`
+    - Install a version of python `pyenv install 3.8.3`
-    - make it available globally so you don't have to touch your system wide version of python (that comes with your distro) `pyenv global 3.8.3`
+    - Make it available globally so you don't have to touch your system wide version of python (that comes with your distro) `pyenv global 3.8.3`
-    - enter `pyenv versions` to see what versions are available to you
+    - Enter `pyenv versions` to see what versions are available to you
 - Now to add virtualenv.
 [This article](https://realpython.com/intro-to-pyenv/#virtual-environments-and-pyenv) was helpful for understanding virtualenv better.
 To install see above.
-    - for usage of virtualenv see [this link](https://github.com/pyenv/pyenv-virtualenv#usage) on their github repo
+    - For usage of virtualenv see [this link](https://github.com/pyenv/pyenv-virtualenv#usage) on their github repo
-- now to install poetry see more detailed instructions [here](https://github.com/pyenv/pyenv/wiki/Common-build-problems).
+- Now to install poetry see more detailed instructions [here](https://github.com/pyenv/pyenv/wiki/Common-build-problems).
     - Note that the `sudo apt-get install python-is-python3` probably won't be needed after late May of 2020 due to a fix

     ```zsh